DazeZzz/Bi-weekly-Reports/README.md

 git remote add origin https://github.com/DazeZzz/Bi-weekly-Reports.git
 ```

-If you want to push your report, you should running:
+If you want to push your report, you should run:
 ```
 git push origin *local_branch_name*:*branch_name*
 ```